David H. Koch, born in 1940, is Executive Vice-President of Koch Industries, and the CEO of the subsidiary Koch Chemical Technology Group.

 Approached by Greenpeace activists at the Americans for Prosperity Defending the American Dream 2011 conference, David Koch was handed a wanted poster featuring his face, citing his funding of groups that deny the science of climate change and policy solutions to global warming.
 David Koch didn't comment on his opinion regarding climate change being beneficial for people, when Greenpeace cited a study funded by the Charles Koch foundation that corrorborated evidence of global warming.

-“If we’re going to give a lot of money, we’ll make darn sure they spend it in a way that goes along with our intent.”
+“If we’re going to give a lot of money, we’ll make darn sure they spend it in a way that goes along with our intent.
+And it they make a wrong turn and start doing things we don't agree with we withdraw funding.
+We do exert that kind of control.”

 “You might ask: How does David Koch happen to have the wealth to be so generous?
 Well, let me tell you a story.
 It all started when I was a little boy.
 One day, my father gave me an apple.
 I soon sold it for five dollars and bought two apples and sold them for ten.
 Then I bought four apples and sold them for twenty.
 Well, this went on day after day, week after week, month after month, year after year, until my father died and left me three hundred million dollars!”